rivantsov/ngraphql/ReadMe.md

 See also [Star Wars Example](https://github.com/rivantsov/starwars) in a separate github repository.

 ## Documentation
-See the [Wiki pages](https://rivantsov/ngraphql/wiki) for this project.
+See the Wiki pages for this project (documentation under construction).

 ##  Limitations
 * *Code-first only, no schema-first scenario*.
 Implementing a working GraphQL API requires creating a number of detailed c#/.NET artefacts that cannot be directly derived from the Schema document.
 The complete schema-first scenario is not feasible.